 "And why is that there?!"
 Matt shouted.
 "That thing's a giant middle finger to us, just like the spires… and none of you care!
 You're all fine with letting them mess things up instead!"
 He turned his rage on the laptop, glaring daggers at Gennai.
 "What have they got that we don't?!" he demanded.

-The other Digidestined and their partners stood in stunned silence; nobody knew how to calm Matt down when he got as angry as this.
+The other Digidestined and their partners stood in stunned silence; nobody knew how to calm Matt down when he got angry.
 Gennai just pulled at his moustache.

 Matt glared at each person and creature in the room before finally shaking his head.
-"I don't trust their new Digimon, and I don't trust them," he announced.
+"I don't trust their new Digimon, and I don't trust them," he said.
 "I'm not going."

-A gasp of disbelief sucked all the air out of the room.
+A gasp of disbelief sucked the air out of the room.
 Davis ground his teeth.
 Yolei sagged.
 Cody stared at his gray socks.
 "No, Matt!"
 Biyomon squawked, "you have to come!"

 "We can't do this without you!"
 Joe argued.

 "This isn't the time, Matt," Izzy said.
 "Don't hold the mission hostage like this."

 "The new kids can do it!"
 Agumon said.
 "Haven't they proven themselves yet?"

 "All they've proven is they can't handle the job," Matt said.
 "Look how they've messed up everything so far!
 Now the Digital World hates humans, and our world's been torn up by Deadmon… and on top of that, they've only ever thought about themselves, not about what being a Digidestined means!"
 He threw another glare towards Yolei, who bit her lip and also stared at Cody's socks.
 "We didn't need them before, and we don't need them now!"